 First and foremost, I am truly grateful to receive the SIT Furniture Design Award for Le Fer Plat V. Becoming the winner of the “Emerging Interior Designer of the Year” is amazing.
 It has been a reassurance of my artistic direction and a reward for being intuitive and following the universe’s guidance.
 The recognition gives me the confidence to always pursue my desires because maybe, the world was waiting for it as well.

 What are you working on now?
 When will you finish your study?

 After taking electives in Luxury and Fashion Management, I resonated with course content in travel, hospitality, and luxury technology to name a few.
 As I graduated with my master’s degree in Interior Design on Zoom at the height of the pandemic, many, if not all companies were in lockdown.
 It was at that point that I decided to move forward with a master’s in LXFM.
 It was an opportunity to finally merge my two passions together.
 Quite frankly, business and marketing classes are quite useful as well.
 As a millennial, it is great to be studying with the next-generation Z.

 What can we wish you for in the future?

 Some exciting projects are in line for me.
 As for my academic career, my next thesis will focus on how luxury can revitalize cities touching on aspects of sustainability and technology with post-pandemic hospitality and retail needs in mind.
 I am hoping that it will shed light on new projects and ways to elevate local economies the quality of life.
 Studying Luxury and Fashion Management, in particular supply chain, has also rekindled my young love for fashion.

-Lockdowns and the pandemic inspired a new way of living, and that it is appreciating otium, the Latin word for enjoying leisure and academic endeavors.
+Lockdowns and the pandemic inspired a new way of living, and it is appreciating otium, the Latin word for enjoying leisure and academic endeavours.
 I am looking into creating apparel made from ethically and sustainably sourced fabrics, taking this opportunity to embrace all that is good.